29 Tips for Finding Love in Your 40s

 Don’t bring your kids into it until you’re sure (very, very sure)

 Dating in your 40s often comes with kids, but “your kids don’t need to meet someone who is ultimately not going to remain in your life,” says Lynn Maggio, a 40-something divorced mom of six kids and 2012’s Mrs. Alabama America.
 From her own experience, she suggests waiting six months before introducing anyone to your children.
 It may seem like a long time, but it’s really just a drop in the bucket when you’re thinking long-term, she points out.
+Here are a few tips to get back into dating after divorce.

 But do make the effort to learn about your date’s children